+In order for the children to read words themselves, they are then taught to identify the phonemes (sounds) within them.
+This is called Phonics.
 The children are taught daily using the 'Phonics Bug' scheme, which progresses through the phonemes, practicing blending (to read) and segmenting (to spell) and gives the children the skills that they need to become confident readers and writers.
-As a part of the learning process, the children are allocated 'Bug Club' e-books in line with their phonics knowledge.
+As a part of the learning process, the children are allocated 'Bug Club' books and e-books in line with their phonics knowledge.

 How will my child be supported?

 Please follow our newsletter and 'Library News' to find opportunities to engage with our school reading community and share your passion for reading with the children.